Bawean deer: Life history

 They live in woodlands and upland forests with dense undergrowth which is used for shelter, providing a refuge in which the deer sleep and rest during the day.
 They live in small groups of four or five deer, usually one female, her infant, and two males.
-They are herbivores and consume grasses, herbs, leaves, twigs, corn crops, and leaves of the cassave plant.
+They are herbivores and consume grasses, herbs, leaves, twigs, corn crops, and leaves of the cassava plant.
 Females will have one offspring at a time per year.
 The gestation period is 225–230 days, and the majority of births occur in February to June.

 Males can be very aggressive towards other males that approach their small families, and will spray other males and predators in the face with their glandular secretions.
 They also mark their territories with this as well.
 When fleeing, the Bawean deer carries its head low and runs with a trotting gait.
 Their spine also curves high towards the rear when fleeing from predators.
 When fleeing from predators the males will run in front and the infant, if there is one, will be behind the males.
 The female will run in the back.
 This is effective in order to protect the infant from predators.